 Developing People and Organizations Certificate

 This track is aimed at preparing students to be successful, strategic and impactful professionals who are able to work effectively through others.
+The Program:

-- human and organizational relationships;
+- offers insight into human and organizational relationships;

 - enhances the capacity for sound analytical judgment; and